hshopnds-boop/hShop-NDS/README.md

 ## Installation

+For Twilight Menu:

 1. Download the .nds needed
 2. Copy to SD card root
-3. Launch via TWiLight Menu++ or NDS Forwarder
+3. Launch via TWiLight Menu++

-**3DS users:** Configure DS Wi-Fi settings separately if you're using a R4 (not the 3DS Wi-Fi settings)
+**3DS users:** Configure DS Wi-Fi settings separately if you're using Twilight Menu with a R4 linker (not the 3DS Wi-Fi settings)

+For Luma:

+1. Download the .nds needed
+2. Copy to SD card root
+3. Download "NDS Forwarder Generator" from the Universal Updater
+4. Open the Homebrew Launcher and tap on "NDS Forwarder Generator"
+5. Install the .nds (You can repeat the process with any .nds you downloaded with the hShop If you want to get the roms on the 3ds menu.

+(You cannot add gba games to 3ds menu but you can play it on Twilight Menu or with GBArunner)

 ## Usage